Destruction of cultural heritage by the Islamic State: Hatra

 Hatra (الحضر) was an ancient city in the Ninawa Governorate and al-Jazira region of Iraq.
 A large fortified city and capital of the first Arab Kingdom, later it became a Persian client state.
 Hatra withstood invasions by the Romans in A.D.
 116 and 198 thanks to its high, thick walls reinforced by towers.
 About 240 CE, the city fell to Shāpūr I (reigned c.
 240–272), the ruler of the Persian Sāsānian dynasty, and was destroyed.
-The remains of the city, especially the temples where Hellenistic and Roman architecture blend with Eastern decorative features, attest to the greatness of its civilization.
+The UNESCO description of the city notes that "the remains of the city, especially the temples where Hellenistic and Roman architecture blend with Eastern decorative features, attest to the greatness of its civilization."
 The city lies 290 km northwest of Baghdad and 110 km southwest of Mosul.

-On 7 March 2015, various sources including Iraqi officials reported that ISIL had begun demolishing the ruins of Hatra.
-Video released by ISIL the next month showed destruction of the monuments.
+On 7 March 2015, various sources including Iraqi officials reported that IS had begun demolishing the ruins of Hatra.
+Video released by IS the next month showed destruction of the monuments.
 The ancient city was recaptured by the Popular Mobilization Forces on 26 April 2017.
-Though most of Hatra's temples were relatively unharmed, their interior scriptures and art had been smashed and looted by ISIS forces.
+Though most of Hatra's temples were relatively unharmed, their interior scriptures and art had been smashed and looted by IS forces.

 Libraries

-ISIL has burned or stolen collections of books and papers from various locations, including the Central Library of Mosul (which they rigged with explosives and burned down); the library at the University of Mosul; a Sunni Muslim library; a 265-year-old Latin Church and Monastery of the Dominican Fathers; and the Mosul Museum Library.
-Some destroyed or stolen works date back to 5000 BC and include "Iraq newspapers dating to the early 20th century, maps and books from the Ottoman Empire, and book collections contributed by about 100 of Mosul's establishment families".
-The stated goal is to destroy all non-Islamic books.
+IS burned or stole collections of books and papers from various locations, including the Central Library of Mosul (which they rigged with explosives and burned down); the library at the University of Mosul; a Sunni Muslim library; a 265-year-old Latin Church and Monastery of the Dominican Fathers; and the Mosul Museum Library.
+Some destroyed or stolen works date back to 3000 BC and include "Iraq newspapers dating to the early 20th century, maps and books from the Ottoman Empire, and book collections contributed by about 100 of Mosul's establishment families".
+The stated goal was to destroy all non-Islamic books.